-Missouri Military and Veterans Specialty License Plates: The Missouri Department of Revenue offers over 48 specialty military license plates to honor the service and sacrifice of Veterans, retired Service members, Service members and Family members.
+Missouri Military and Veterans Specialty License Plates: The Missouri Department of Revenue offers 48 specialty military license plates to honor the service and sacrifice of Veterans, retired Service members, Service members and Family members.
 Each plate has specific eligibility and documentation requirements.
-A short description of some of these license plates can be found below.

 All license plates may be requested using the Application for Missouri Military Personalized License Plates (Form 4601).
-Information regarding eligibility and documentation requirements can be found at the Missouri Personalized and Specialty License Plates webpage (at the bottom of the page below Choose a Design Category and Plate: select Military from the left drop down menu then choose the plate design from the right drop down menu).
+Information regarding eligibility and documentation requirements can be found at the at the bottom of the page at the Missouri Personalized and Specialty License Plates webpage, under Choose a Design Category and Plate, select Military from the left drop down menu then choose the plate design from the right drop down menu.

 Acceptable proof of eligibility documents: